The race is on – UK vs US hiring markets

 Culturally, the US market’s flexibility and rapid hiring processes contrast with the more measured approach often seen in the UK.
 This cultural difference can influence how recruitment strategies are developed and implemented in each region and is also largely why both markets still have key distinctions and processes that are locally relevant.

 Overall, then, forcibly implementing hiring strategies from across the pond won’t herald the best results if the differences in size, set-up, spend and culture between markets and individual firms are too great to effectively mirror.
-As firms continue to pursue growth through the successful recruitment and retention of top talent in a highly competitive market, they should embrace what differences lie between themselves and the competition and reframing these as potentially powerful pull factors.
+As firms continue to pursue growth through the successful recruitment and retention of top talent in a highly competitive market, they should embrace what differences lie between themselves and the competition and reframe these as potentially powerful pull factors.

 Nathan Peart is executive director of associate recruiting at Major Lindsey & Africa.